Livestock Guarding Dogs are Remarkable

 Selecting a Winner:

-At the end of the contest, we will draw three finalists, and then use social media between October 11-15 for voting purposes of this beautiful puppy.
-The most popular name from votes on Facebook, Twitter and Instagram pages will be the selected name.
-And you, the winner, will have bragging rights going forward.
+At the end of the contest, we drew three finalists, and used social media for voting purposes.
+The most popular name from votes on Facebook, Twitter and Instagram pages was the selected name.